karmab/kcli/README.rst

     kcli bootstrap

-And for advanced bootstrapping, you can specify a target name, host, a pool with a path
+And for advanced bootstrapping, you can specify a target name, host, a pool with a path, and have centos cloud image downloaded

 ::

-    kcli bootstrap -a -n twix -H 192.168.0.6 --pool vms --poolpath /home/vms
+    kcli bootstrap -a -n twix -H 192.168.0.6 --pool vms --poolpath /home/vms -t

 Or even use an existing disk for LVM based images (note that the disk will be made into an LVM physical volume, so it should be empty):